TheGuit/gatsby-example-pm-errors/README.md

 * yarn1-with-pnp => folder `.pnp` **71M**
 * yarn2-with-pnp => folder `.yarn` **204M**
 * pnpm => folder `node_modules` **415M** + folder `.pnpm-store` **23M**

+At this point we have this error on WEBPACK step :
+`
+If you're trying to use a package make sure that 'undefined' is installed.
+If you're trying to use a local file make sure that the path is correct.

+File: ../../../home/node/.cache/yarn/v6/npm-gatsby-react-router-scroll-4.10.0-4df44bf4dcae2b2af75b5487fded9c385e5b54f1-integrity/node_modules/gatsby-react-router-scroll/scroll-handler.js:14:40
+`